 • While mushrooms cook, pat scallops* dry with paper towels and season generously all over with salt and pepper. • Once mushrooms are done, heat a large drizzle of oil in same pan over medium-high heat.
 Add scallops and cook until browned and cooked through, 3-5 minutes per side.
 Turn off heat; remove from pan and set aside, covered.
 Wipe out pan.

-• Melt 2 TBSP butter (4 TBSP for 4 servings) in same pan over medium heat.
+• Melt 2 TBSP butter (3 TBSP for 4 servings) in same pan over medium heat.
 Cook, stirring, until foamy and flecked with amber brown bits, 2-4 minutes.
 Stir in half the chopped parsley and a squeeze of lemon juice.
-Immediately transfer to a small bowl. • Once risotto is done, stir in mushrooms, Parmesan, 1 TBSP butter, 1 TBSP truffle oil (2 TBSP for 4), a squeeze of lemon juice, and lemon zest to taste.
-(Save remaining truffle zest for serving.)
+Immediately transfer to a small bowl. • Once risotto is done, stir in mushrooms, Parmesan, 1 TBSP plain butter, a squeeze of lemon juice, and lemon zest and truffle oil to taste.

 • Season risotto with salt, pepper, and more lemon juice to taste. • Divide between bowls; top with scallops.
-Drizzle with brown butter and remaining truffle oil to taste.
+Drizzle with as much brown butter as you like and any remaining truffle oil to taste.
 Garnish with remaining chopped parsley.
 Serve with any remaining lemon wedges on the side.